eringrant/paper-template/README.md

 ## Integrating changes from the template

-To add the `paper` repo as an upstream, run:
+To add the `paper-template` repo as an upstream, run:

-`git remote add template git@github.com:eringrant/paper.git`
+`git remote add template git@github.com:eringrant/paper-template.git`

 To fetch and merge changes, run: